RurueruCloverforest/chatgpt_exp1/README.md

 available, the item code label will automatically be hidden so only your icon is visible.

+If an icon doesn't load despite being reachable in your browser, open the included `image-test.html` file.
+Add a query parameter like `?path=images/item3.png` to have PixiJS attempt to load that image and report the result in the console.
+This helps verify whether PixiJS can access the image at all.

+If needed, you can change how long the game waits before warning about a missing icon.
+Adjust the `imageLoadWarningDelay` constant near the item setup in `main.js` to set a new timeout in milliseconds.

 ## How to run

 Because the game loads `items.json` via `fetch`, you need to run it from an